pantheon-systems/documentation/source/content/guides/new-relic/07-new-relic-faq.md

 Refer to [Log Files on Pantheon](/guides/logs-pantheon) for more information on accessing your logs.

-### Why am I seeing permissions warnings while trying to access some parts of New Relic?
+### Why do I get a permissions warning while trying to access some parts of New Relic?

 Pantheon provides New Relic Performance Monitoring for sites on [supported plans](/guides/new-relic#supported-site-plans).
 Certain components of New Relic fall outside this offering.
-If you cannot access an area of New Relic that you believe you should, please reach out to Pantheon support.
+Please [contact support](/guides/support/contact-support/) if you cannot access a New Relic feature that you should have access to.

 ## More Resources